-The popularity of botanical beauty has grown exponentially over the past two decades – and it shows no signs of slowing as science continues to support the effectiveness of plant-based ingredients.
+The popularity of botanical beauty has grown exponentially over the past two decades – and it shows no signs of slowing as science continues to support the effectiveness of naturally derived ingredients.

 It’s no secret that scientists are constantly looking to nature for the next big ingredient in skincare.
 After all, plants pack an almighty punch when it comes to helping to reduce the visible signs of ageing skin.